-- Dr Martin Blake Independent Chairman - Ms Liza Dunne Executive Not independent Managing Director - Mr Simon Panton Not independent substantial shareholder - Dr Tim St Pierre Executive Not independent Chief Scientific Officer - Dr Jason Loveridge Independent- Non-executive Director
+- Dr Martin Blake Independent Chairman - Ms Liza Dunne Executive Not independent Managing Director (resigned 31 January 2015) - Mr Simon Panton Not independent substantial shareholder - Dr Tim St Pierre Executive Not independent Chief Scientific Officer (resigned 29 October 2014) - Dr Jason Loveridge Independent Non-executive Director

 A description of the skills and experience of each director and their period of office is disclosed in the Directors' Report.
-The ASX Corporate Governance Council Principle 2 Recommendation 2.2 recommends that the Chairman should be an independent director.
+The ASX Corporate Governance Council Principle 2 Recommendation 2.5 recommends that the Chairman should be an independent director.
 The role of Chairman was performed by an independent director at all times during the financial year.
-The ASX Corporate Governance Council Principle 2 Recommendation 2.3 recommends that the roles of Chairman and Managing Director be exercised by different individuals.
+The ASX Corporate Governance Council Principle 2 Recommendation 2.5 recommends that the roles of Chairman and Managing Director be exercised by different individuals.
 The Company complied with this recommendation at all times during the financial year.